biodunalfet/devStore/README.md

 3. run `node bin/www`.

 ## License
-The contents of this repository are covered under the [here](https://github.com/biodunalfet/devStore/blob/master/LICENSE)
+The contents of this repository are covered under the [MIT License](https://github.com/biodunalfet/devStore/blob/master/LICENSE)

 (in progress)